 When this happens, you will receive a letter informing you that your Police response is going to be withdrawn.
 Your Police response service will then be taken away no less than 14 days after receiving the letter.

 This is not good news for your family when your real life crisis is put at the bottom of the list after the important stuff - like the reliable Level 1 burglar alarms.

 If you have a total of 12 false alarms, regardless of the time frame, you and your maintenance company will receive a letter suggesting that you take urgent remedial action.

-You'll have to have your alarm upgraded to DD243:2004 or BS8243:2010 standard.
+You'll have to have to ensure your alarm complies with the current standards or get it upgraded.
 Don't worry, any NSI/SSAIB approved company will know what this is, so get in touch with them quickly.